 Remove the thighs from the marinade, shaking off any excess marinade.
 Grill over a medium-hot fire (or bake the chicken at 350oF) until cooked through, about 5 minutes per side.
 Internal temperature should reach 165oF.

 Let the chicken rest for ten minutes, then cut in strips if making fajitas.

 At first I thought this little doll was eyeing the margaritas, but I realize now she was on to the cake.
-The left Feliz Cumpleaños cake was brought because yes! there has been yet another spin around the sun, and the other lovely was a wonderful Tres Leches.
+The cake on the left – Feliz Cumpleaños – was brought because, yes!, there has been yet another spin around the sun, and the other lovely was a wonderful Tres Leches.